z1ens/GSoC-2024_CNCF_Final_Report/README.md

 ![Kuebecon logo](./images/kubecon.jpeg)

-I'm thrilled to announce that my GSoC project has become an integral part of two significant presentations at the upcoming [KubeCon + CloudNativeCon + Open Source Summit China 2024 in Hong Kong](https://events.linuxfoundation.org/kubecon-cloudnativecon-open-source-summit-ai-dev-china/).
+I'm thrilled to announce that my GSoC project has become an integral part of two significant presentations at the [KubeCon + CloudNativeCon + Open Source Summit China 2024 in Hong Kong](https://events.linuxfoundation.org/kubecon-cloudnativecon-open-source-summit-ai-dev-china/).
 This inclusion underscores the relevance and impact of our work on AI workload scheduling in multi-cluster environments.
 The two relevant topics being demonstrated at this prestigious event are:

 1. [Boundaryless Computing: Optimizing LLM Performance, Cost and Efficiency in Multi-Cloud Architecture](https://kccncossaidevchn2024.sched.com/event/1eYXG/boundaryless-computing-optimizing-llm-performance-cost-and-efficiency-in-multi-cloud-architecture-yi-dui-dou-zhao-daepnano-llmxia-reyi-jian-zhu-red-hat-kai-zhang-alibaba-cloud-intelligence)